0Gz2bflQyU0hpW/Blocklist-Pi-Hole/README.md

-# Amdromeda blocklist for Pi-hole
+# Amdroomeda blocklist for Pi-hole
 Hi, in this repository you will find my blocklists for Pi-Hole (They can be used in some other services)

 # Why these DNS lists